wedesoft/www.wedesoft.de/_posts/2023-09-04-ryan-king-art-robot.md

 Basically for each rigid object the following steps are executed:
 * The 3D cursor is set to a point on the center of the joint axis
 * The origin of the rigid object is set to the 3D cursor
-* The parent of the rigid object is set to the other object it is connected to via the joint
+* The parent of the rigid object is set to the other object it is connected to via the joint (while maintaining the transformation)
 * All forbidden translation axes and rotation axes are locked

 The resulting object then can be animated by defining keyframes for joint angles as shown in [Blender Guru donut tutorial part 11][2].